Selhurst: Demography

 White British is the largest ethnic group as of the 2011 census, forming 26% of the population.
 The second and third largest were Black Caribbean and Black African, both 14% each.
 65.5% of the population are of BAME minority background, higher than the Croydon average.

 The median house price in Selhurst ward in 2014 was £212,998, which is the 17th lowest out of the 628 wards of Greater London.

 Education

 The BRIT School, a performing arts school operated by The BRIT foundation, more commonly known for the BRIT Awards, is located in the area.

 Transport

 Selhurst railway station has frequent trains north to London Victoria, and London Bridge at peak times, and south to Sutton, Caterham and Epsom Downs via East Croydon and West Croydon.
-Selhurst Depot is mainly used by the Southern train operating company, and lies on the site of the former Crystal Palace FC grounds.
+Selhurst Depot is mainly used by the Southern train operating company, and lies on the former site of the Nest, which was a football ground used by Crystal Palace F.C. from 1918 to 1924.

 Selhurst is in Zone 4 of the London Transport Network.

 London Bus Route 75 and London Bus Route 157 both run the length of Selhurst Road, terminating at Croydon and Lewisham (75) and Morden and Crystal Palace (157).